MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

-- The application is renamed from "Microsoft Defender ATP" to "Microsoft Defender".
+- The application is renamed from *Microsoft Defender ATP* to *Microsoft Defender*.
 End users observe the following changes:
 - The application installation path has changed from `/Application/Microsoft Defender ATP.app` to `/Applications/Microsoft Defender.app`.
 - Within the user experience, occurrences of "Microsoft Defender ATP" are replaced by "Microsoft Defender"
 - Resolved an issue where some VPN applications couldn't connect due to the network content filter that is distributed with Microsoft Defender for Endpoint for Mac